Stippler/cow-simulator/README.md

 As the border collision count is interesting as well it was also captured and plotted.
 The goal was to have an average collision count of 5.
+As seen in the following plot both agents learnt to avoid borders in certain epochs.
+The exploration rate goes down with each epoch, so agents rely more on their neuronal network in latter epochs.

 ![figure](result/dqn-border-collision-result.png)